 And that’s the type of consideration we need to make when evaluating custom orthotics vs. mass-produced arch supports.
-While we use both at our office, that doesn’t mean they will work equally well for you.
+While we use both at our office, there might be an option that is best suited for you.

 Why Use Orthotics in the First Place?

 Orthotics are devices used to provide cushioning and support to the feet in areas where they are needed.
 They can help redistribute weight across the foot and change the way that the feet absorb forces from walking, running, jumping, and other movements.